 Our Guide to...Decorating with Neutrals

+When a neutral room really works, it looks absolutely effortless.
 The problem is, it's harder than you might think to get this right.
 The secret is to use a variety of neutral shades and to add layers of texture to create both visual and tactile interest.

 Neutral schemes work best by layering a variety of calming shades.
 But it's important to first decide on a palette that is made up of either warm or cool tones.

 Colours with cool undertones contain pink, violet or blue pigments, and those with warm tones have a hint of green or yellow to them.

-While warmer tones work brilliantly in north-facing spaces to create a cosy atmosphere in a room which might otherwise feel dark and cold.
+Cool tones work best in south-facing rooms because they help to balance the intensity of the light.
+Warmer tones work brilliantly in north-facing spaces to create a cosy atmosphere in a room which might otherwise feel dark and cold.

 Related post: Expert styling tips for your living room

-Vary your neutrals: beige isn't your only option!
+Beige isn't your only option!

 With so many modern neutrals to choose from, beige doesn't have to be boring.
 In fact, neutrals are no longer limited to beige, cream and white.
 The term 'neutral' can now apply to a wide range of colours in subtle tones inspired by nature.